 All deposits are insured by the National Credit Union Administration (NCUA) up to $250,000.

 How are dividends paid?

 Dividends are paid at the end of June and December and are based on the average daily balance in your account.

-The current Board of Directors consists of: Ruth Alexander, Jeff Anderson, Zeola Bellephant, John Bottorff, Jennifer Conn, Randall Degenhart, Patricia Geel, Maria Glasgow, Oachia Irvin, Marion Jackson, Jr. and Matthew Rusek.
+The current Board of Directors consists of: Ruth Alexander, Jeff Anderson, Zeola Bellephant, Jennifer Conn, Randall Degenhart, Patricia Geel, Maria Glasgow, Oachia Irvin, Marion Jackson, Jr., Matthew Rusek and Penny Sylvester.